-If your passport is issued by a country that is not on the lists set out above or if you intend to stay in Malaysia longer than the specified number of days for visa-free entry, then there are a few types of visa options to choose from.
+If your passport is issued by a country that is not on the lists set out above or if you intend to stay in Malaysia longer than the specified number of days for visa-free entry, then there are a few types of Malaysia digital nomad visa options to choose from.

-More importantly, these digital nomad visa Malaysia options are much easier to apply for than having to apply for a business visa to Malaysia.
+More importantly, these Malaysia freelance visa options are much easier to apply for than having to apply for a business visa to Malaysia.

-At a glance, these digital nomad visa options are:
+At a glance, these digital nomad Malaysia visa options are:

 - Single Entry Visas